rajkumarvasan/bits-ml-assignment-2/README.md

 ##  1. Problem Statement
-Determining whether a wild mushroom is safe to eat or highly toxic is a critical challenge requiring 100% predictive accuracy.
-The objective of this project is to build an automated, interpretable classification framework that evaluates different machine learning models to correctly classify mushrooms as either **Edible (e)** or **Poisonous (p)** based on their observable physical characteristics.
+It is very important to know whether a wild mushroom is safe to eat or poisonous, because a wrong prediction could be dangerous.
+The goal of this project is to build a machine learning system that can accurately classify mushrooms as **Edible (`e`)** or **Poisonous (`p`)** using their visible physical features.

-By separating data preprocessing from application deployment and preserving model weights, this solution offers a fast, memory-efficient way to validate classification models on new test data without risking data leakage.
+To make the system efficient and reliable, data preprocessing is kept separate from model deployment, and the trained model weights are saved.
+This allows new test data to be checked quickly without data leakage or running into errors during execution.

 ---